SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 Required Business Documentation

 Legal business name.
-This must match exactly what's on file with the IRS.
-Even a single character difference--a period, comma, or spelling variation--will cause validation failure.
+This must match exactly what is on file with the IRS.
+Even a single character difference--a period, comma, or spelling variation--will cause validation failure during SAM.gov registration.

 Tax identification.
-You'll need either your Employer Identification Number (EIN) or Social Security Number (SSN) for sole proprietors.
+You will need either your Employer Identification Number (EIN) or Social Security Number (SSN) for sole proprietors.
 This verifies your identity and tax status.

 Entity validation documents.
 SAM.gov requires documentation to validate your legal business name, physical address, and business start date.
 Acceptable documents include: